paytrail/documentation/content/payments/e2-interface/fields.md

 ### Fields

-Following form describes fields to be sent to payment gateway.
+The following fields can be sent to payment gateway.

 Payment gateway address is: <https://payment.paytrail.com/e2>